I. AM. OBSESSED. with wallpaper and am here to share some tips & favorites with you.

 Entryway Wallpaper

 Another spall space and great way to experiment with wallpaper is your foyer or entryway.
-What better place to make a statement and set the tone of your entire home than as soon as you walk in the front door.
+What better place to make a statement and set the tone of your entire home than as soon as you walk in the front door??
 Depending on the layout of your entry, you can wallpaper just one wall, or if you have a smaller foyer, go ahead and wallpaper the entire space.

 Powder Room Wallpaper

 This [left] is my powder room.
-I fell in love with this Clarence House "Tibet" wallpaper when I saw it in the lighter blue color, but wanted to go bold, so I chose the navy option and I absolutely love the statement it makes.
+I fell in love with this wild Clarence House "Tibet" wallpaper when I saw it in the lighter blue color, but wanted to go bold, so I chose the navy option and I absolutely love the statement it makes.
 I wanted a contrast so I chose bright, white molding and a navy ceiling in this space.

 "Just One Wall" Wallpaper

-If you love bold wallpaper like I do, start small.
+If you love maximalist design like I do, start small.
 By wallpapering just one wall in your space of choice, you get the benefit of the fun, bold colors and pattern without committing to an entire room.
 I often try to select a color from the wallpaper to paint the rest of the room and this typically turns out really well.
-PRO TIP: most paint stores can match a color if you simply bring in a sample of the wallpaper.
-I've done this many times at Sherwin Williams, Lowe's, and Home Depot.

 I used this [left] Emma J. Shipley wallpaper from Anthropologie in my elevator and am in love with it.
 It's so funky and bold!
 I also had Sherwin Williams create a custom color to match the dark blue in the print and decided to pain the ceiling of the elevator in addition to the walls.